 Ha Ling Peak is the most popular summit in the Bow Valley.
 From the car park down Spray Lakes Road, it takes the majority of people 2-3 hours to get to the summit and just over one hour down.

 The short 6km hike is quite steep as it includes an elevation gain of 737m (2417ft) but the views from the top are spectacular.
 I have done this hike multiple times including one sunrise quest to the top.

 You can either do this trip on your own or join a certified hiking guide on a half-day trip to the summit.

 The Sarrail Ridge is a moderate 11km (7-mile) 5-hour return hike which starts down in Kananaskis Country near the eastern tip of the Upper Kananaskis Lake.
 The first half, although slightly uphill, is relatively easy.

 The second half is a much harder 45-degree almost scramble to the lookout.
 This route, which is popular on weekends with Calgary locals, is very quiet during the week.
 It’s one of many superb hikes in Canmore and Kananaskis Country.

 Look for moose near Mount Engadine

-From Canmore it’s just 120km or 1 hour 15 minutes to Calgary International Airport.
-Follow the Trans Canada Highway back east and proceed along the signs for the airport.
+From Canmore, it’s just 120km or 1 hour and 15 minutes to Calgary International Airport.
+Follow the Trans Canada Highway back east and proceed along with the signs for the airport.